In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 Here at Bean Ninjas, we talk about knowing your numbers all the time.
 After all, how can you grow your business if you don’t have a clear picture of your cash position at any given time?

 This is especially important in an economic downturn.
 The old adage – cash is king – is more important than ever right now.
+Often the best deals are available during a downturn, be it strategic business acquisitions, new hires, or supplier terms.

 When you know how much money you are generating from new sales and how much money you are spending on expenses, you’ll know what you need to maintain your baseline.